Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Moments of the Finite-Population Gravitational Wave Background

 Therefore, if $\tan\phi'_j$ follows a Cauchy distribution with location and scale parameters $x_{0,j}$ and $\gamma_j$, then \autoref{eq:cauchy-finite} is a Cauchy distribution with location $x_{0,j}'=\beta_j x_{0,j}$ and scale $\gamma_j'=\beta_j\gamma_j$, where

-Future studies can introduce eccentric single sources, in which case the equal-amplitude assumption of \autoref{eq:finite-strain} is invalid and the distribution of $\tan\varphi_i^p$ for a single source may no longer be Cauchy.
-Regardless, in the large source limit, the distribution of $\tan\varphi_i^p$ will tend towards Cauchy.
+Future studies can introduce eccentric single sources, in which case the equal-amplitude assumption of \autoref{eq:finite-strain} is invalid and the distribution of $\tan\varphi_i^p$ for a single source may no longer be a Cauchy distribution.
+Regardless, in the large source limit, the distribution of $\tan\varphi_i^p$ will tend toward Cauchy.
 More details on Cauchy random variables may be found in \aref{app:cauchy}.